-See: section 8 of the Divorce Act.
+See: sections 8 of the Divorce Act.

-Therefore this court do hereby pronounce a decree nisi for the dissolution of the petitioner's and respondent's marriage respectively.
+Therefore court do hereby pronounce nisi for the dissolution of the petitioner's and respondent's marriage respectively.

 After the decree nisi has been pronounced the court has to consider who of the parties to the marriage shall have the custody of the children.
-Section 30 of the Divorce Act provides that the court makes such order as to the custody, maintenance and education of the child or children as it deems fit.
+Section 30 of the Divorce Act provides that the order as to custody, maintenance and education of the child or children as it deems fit.
 The guiding principle that the court must address is the welfare of that child or those children.
-What the welfare principal means is contained in sections 4 - 6 and the First schedule of the Children Statute.
+What the welfare principal means is contained in sections 4-6 and the First schedule of the Children Statute.

-See: Habyarimana vs. Habyarimana
+See: Habyarimana vs Habyarimana

-Divorce Cause No. (1980) HCB 139
+Divorce cause No. (1980) HCB 139